-A top concern for those trading in a car is price of the trade in car.
+A top concern for those trading in a car in butte county is price they get for the trade in car.
 Trading in a vehicle has numerous benefits, including convenience and release of all liability for anything that ever goes wrong with the vehicle.
 However, these benefits do come at a cost.
 On average, you will get less money for your trade in car if you trade it in as opposed to selling it yourself.

 Ordinarily, dealerships consider the following points when figuring out how much money to offer on a trade in car: